acisops/acis_anomaly_pages/source/dpa_shutdown.rst

 Impacts
 -------

-* Until the DPA is powered back on, science operations will be interrupted.
+* Until the DPA-A is powered back on, science operations will be interrupted, but this may not be the case if DPA-B needs to be powered back on.
+In this case, science operations will need to be stopped and the FEPs and video boards will need to be powered down.
-* In the case of a side A shutdown, the warmboot of the BEP will reset the parameters of the TXINGS patch to their defaults.
+* In the case of a side A or B shutdown, the warmboot of the BEP will reset the parameters of the TXINGS patch to their defaults.
 They can be updated in the weekly load through a SAR.
 * After recovery from a DPA-A shutdown, the power status may be in an unusual state (e.g., lower than expected input current) due to FEPs being off.
 This situation should resolve itself with